solarwinds/terraform-provider-swo/README.md

 To generate or update documentation, run `go generate`.

+Before running Acceptance tests, create a .env file in the root directory and set SWO_BASE_URL and SWO_API_TOKEN.

 In order to run the full suite of Acceptance tests, run `make testacc`.

 _Note:_ Acceptance tests create real resources, and often cost money to run.